Demolition (professional wrestling): Tag team title reigns (1988–1990)

 Demolition was known for their distinctive outfits (as worn in this image by Ax) which involved an entrance mask as well as red and silver face paint.

 At WrestleMania IV, Ax and Smash defeated Strike Force (Rick Martel and Tito Santana) to win their first WWF Tag Team Championship.
 Ax struck Martel in the back of the neck with Fuji's cane while he had Smash in a Boston crab (Fuji had dropped the cane into the ring while taking a beating from Santana who carried on oblivious to what was happening in the ring).
 Martel was knocked out and Smash covered him for the pin while Ax hid outside with the cane.
 As champions, they defeated a number of the top teams of the WWF, which at the time had a very talent-rich and hotly contested tag division, most notably the British Bulldogs and Hart Foundation (Bret Hart and Jim Neidhart).

 Their first big challenge came in the summer of 1988, when The Powers of Pain (The Warlord and The Barbarian) entered the WWF and challenged them for the Tag Team Championship.
+The Powers, formerly heels in Jim Crockett Promotions, had been brought in as mercenary babyfaces by Strike Force to avenge both the title loss and an injury (kayfabe) to Martel which Demolition had inflicted on June 1, 1988 during a title defence in Oakland, California.
 During the elimination tag team match at Survivor Series, Mr. Fuji attacked Demolition and joined forces with the Powers of Pain.
 A double turn took place as Demolition turned face while the Powers of Pain turned heel.
 Interviewed after the contest, Fuji claimed that he had turned on Demolition because, since winning the championship, they had become insubordinate and disrespectful towards him, whereas the Powers would be utterly obedient and loyal apprentices.
 For their part, Demolition denounced their former manager as a parasite, labelling him "Fuj the Stooge."

 Ax and Smash also memorably squared off against each other as entrants #1 and #2 in the Royal Rumble match at the Summit in Houston in 1989, tearing into each other for the full two minutes before being joined in the ring by the third entrant André the Giant, where they once again joined as Demolition and targeted the big man.